-Winter is quickly approaching - meaning more time spent reading, watching films and staying cosied up indoors.
+Winter is when we spend more time reading, watching films and staying cosied up indoors.
 With shorter days too, we’re also more likely to be driving at night, having to manage contrast and navigating getting around in lower light.

 As winter rolls in, we turn our thoughts to cosy indoor activities like reading, movies, theatre and spectator sports, or a shopping trip to a bright and glittery shopping mall.

 We usually think of the effect of glaucoma as being a reduction in peripheral vision.
-That leads us to believe that as long as the condition is being well managed medically and the visual field remains relatively unchanged, we continue to function visually as we have always done and assume that reading and other tasks that require detailed central vision will remain unaffected.
+That leads us to believe that as long as the condition is being well managed medically and the visual field remains relatively unchanged, we continue to function visually as we have always done.
+We assume that reading and other tasks that require detailed central vision will remain unaffected.

 To enhance contrast, we can add more light by placing a lamp close to a task so that the light is directed onto the area to be seen.
 We can also use contrasting colours to highlight details e.g. using a contrasting strip of paint or tape to highlight the edge of a step will make it easier to see and therefore safer.
 Many people are finding electronic magnifiers which convert low contrast or coloured print to high contrast to be very helpful.
 Internally lit computers, telephones or e-readers also give enhanced contrast, which is welcomed by people affected by glaucoma.